pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 ```

 :::{important}
 Let's just take a moment to reflect on what we've done here!
 We took a model (`model1`) and then used the $\operatorname{do}$ function and specified an intervention we wanted to make.
 In this case it was to set $x=2$.
-We then got back a new model where the original DAG has been mutilated in the way that we set out above.
+We then got back a new model where the original DAG has been mutated in the way that we set out above.
 Namely, we defined $x=2$ _and_ removed edges from incoming nodes to $x$.
 In this first DAG, there were no incoming edges, but this is the case in DAG2 and DAG 3 below.
 :::

 ```{code-cell} ipython3